amc9732/swen344project/README.md

 DEVELOPMENT

 Any changes made to the code will automatically update in your development environment.
-First install dependencies with `npm install', then run the server with `gulp`, and navigate to `localhost:5000` to view the page.
+First install dependencies with `npm install`, then run the server with `gulp`, and navigate to `localhost:5000` to view the page.

 TESTS